What is a personal finance app

 Well, getting to the point of it is not hard.
 A personal finance application, also known as a budget application, is an app for managing your money.
 You shouldn’t confuse such software with a banking app, as the latter uses cards and accounts of a particular bank.
 Whereas a finance management app provides a detailed review of how you control the purse in general.

-For such people, a budget app is a useful tool, helping them become more financially literate, discover weak points in their personal finance management and speed up savings.
+For such people, a budget app is a useful tool that helps them become more financially literate, discover weak points in their personal finance management, and speed up savings.

 Personal finance app market review

-Personal finance app market is rather promising for startups, as the number of finance software users continues to increase over the last 4 years.
-Statistics show that in 2021 mobile budget applications exceeded 573 million downloads in the US.
-That’s a 19% increase compared with 2020.
+The personal finance app market is rather promising for startups, as the number of finance software users has continued to increase over the last 4 years.
+Statistics show that in 2024, personal finance mobile app market is expected to reach $2.9 billion in the US.
+That’s a 19% increase compared with previous years.

 In global reports, the finance app market has the biggest share among the entire app development sector.
-All these numbers make it a promising niche, appealing for developers.
+All these numbers make it a promising niche, appealing to developers.
 As a consequence, we have a highly competitive environment.
-So, in order to make a worthy adversary, you have to learn more about the best of the best on the personal finance app market.
+So, to make a worthy adversary, you have to learn more about the best of the best in the personal finance app market.

 Mint

 Any list of the most popular finance tools out there would include a money management app called Mint.
-This application syncs bank accounts, credit cards and retirement accounts to give an overall review of your income and expenses, suggests goals and budget plans based on the financial data, and categorizes expenses.
+This application syncs bank accounts, credit cards, and retirement accounts to give an overall review of your income and expenses, suggests goals and budget plans based on the statistics, and categorizes expenses.
 Users value its simple and intuitive interface, high security, real-time updates on money transfers and useful tips.
-Anyway, there is a fly in any ointment — Mint is unavailable outside US and Canada and can’t distinguish income from budget.
+Anyway, there is a fly in any ointment — Mint is unavailable outside the US and Canada and can’t distinguish income from budget.

 YNAB

-The second place of our finance app market list occupies a software called You Need a Budget or simply YNAB.
-It might be helpful for people who want to take charge of their money, save and plan financial decisions with care.
-Developers claim that in general new users save over $600 in the first two months of using YNAB and $6,000 in the first year alone.
-This application is mostly about building a prosperous tomorrow, which is going to need a lot of discipline in your today.
+The second place on our finance app market list occupies a software called You Need a Budget or simply YNAB.
+It might be helpful for people who want to take charge of their money, save, and plan financial decisions with care.
+Developers claim that, in general, new users save over $600 in the first two months of using YNAB and $6,000 in the first year alone.
+This application is mostly about building a prosperous tomorrow, which is going to need a lot of discipline in your day.

 Everydollar